surifirstpin/biplus_documentation/DatabaseConnection.md

    **Connection** specifies a database connection from which a model can retrieve the data and at a time model can use only one connection. this page provides you with an abstract on what steps to take while setting up connection.
    Getting started:
-   From your database administrator, get the contact details for your database such as host name, database or schema name, username, and password.
+   - From your database administrator, get the contact details for your database such as host name, database or schema name, username, and password.

-Enable secure access to your database.
+-Enable secure access to your database.
 You have several choices:
 - Using an IP Address Whitelist, optionally adding SSL Encryption.
 Using an SSH Tunnel, which provides an encrypted connection and extra authentication.
 This is more secure but also is more time-consuming to set up.
 On your database, set it up to work with Looker.
 The instructions vary quite a bit from dialect to dialect.
 Typically the steps include adding permissions for Looker to access the database and possibly creating a scratch schema for Looker to create derived tables in the database.
 To see the instructions you need, go to the Database Configuration page and click on your database dialect.